rajiteh/awesome/TOPICS.md

 ## conversational-ai

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 ## etl-pipelines

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 ## langchain

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 ## openai

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3

 ## weaviate

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
+Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 ## actions